scala/scala-lang/_posts/2018-01-16-community-build-growth.md

 ## Why do we do this?

+The goal is to enable Scala the language and Scala the ecosystem of libraries to evolve in tandem with each other.

 Having the community build as a backstop and testbed means we can confidently assess the impact of proposed changes to the Scala language, compiler, and standard library.